xuefeiwang001/People-Analytics-Projects/README.md

-# 📈 Data Analysis Assignment – Xuefei Wang
+# 📈 Employee Performance Analysis and Prediction

 This project presents a comprehensive data analysis of an anonymous dataset as part of an individual academic assignment.
 It explores the impact of demographic, behavioral, and attitudinal factors on a binary target variable through exploratory analysis, hypothesis testing, and machine learning modeling.